neuralnex/legionX/Docs/api_documentation.md

 ## Authentication

-The authentication system follows a specific flow:
+The authentication system follows a hybrid approach:

-1. **Registration First**: Users must register first using the `/api/v1/auth/register` endpoint, which requires:
+1. **Registration**: Users register using the `/api/v1/auth/register` endpoint, which requires:
    - Email
+   - Password
-   - Wallet address
+   - Optional wallet address

-2. **Wallet Connection**: After registration, users can:
+2. **Login**: Users can login using:
-   - Login using their wallet via `/api/v1/auth/login/wallet`
+   - Email and password via `/api/v1/auth/login`
-   - Link a wallet to their account via `/api/v1/auth/link-wallet`
+   - Optional wallet linking via `/api/v1/auth/link-wallet` for blockchain operations

 This design ensures that:
-- Every user has an email associated with their account
-- Users can have multiple wallets linked to their account
+- Authentication is primarily fiat-based (email/password)
+- Wallet linking is optional for blockchain operations
-- The system maintains a clear separation between registration and wallet management
+- The system maintains security while being accessible to non-crypto users
+- Blockchain smart contracts handle token management and role enforcement

 Most endpoints require authentication using a JWT token.
 Include the token in the Authorization header: